enkidevs/curriculum/javascript/react/introduction-to-hooks/state-hooks.md

 )
 ```

 But what if you wanted to use functional components?
-In a function component you can't use the `this` keyword, nor can you assign or read `this.state`.
+In a function component you can't assign or read `this.state`.
 This is where hooks come in:

 ```js
 import React, { useState } from "react";